nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 # My capstone case studies for the Google Data Analytics Certificate

 During some free time at university, I enrolled in the [Google Data Analytics Professional Certificate on Coursera](https://www.coursera.org/professional-certificates/google-data-analytics?utm_source=gg&utm_medium=sem&utm_campaign=15-GoogleDataAnalytics-ROW&utm_content=15-GoogleDataAnalytics-ROW&campaignid=12566515400&adgroupid=117869292845&device=c&keyword=google%20data%20certification&matchtype=b&network=g&devicemodel=&adpostion=&creativeid=507290840621&hide_mobile_promo&gclid=CjwKCAjwieuGBhAsEiwA1Ly_nW0b8kYk9covlwaMOn7AAHj-pwimBJu1BJoDXrcxvuykE_Vm3paHGRoCdfYQAvD_BwE) to sharpen my skills with data analytics tools that I want to use.
 In the process, I was greeted by a collection of instructors that each handed me the start of a thread that lead deeper into the tapestry of analytics.
-The course had a strong focus on the methodology of data analytics projects.
+This is due to the course having a strong focus on the methodology of data analytics projects, with each phase representing an area of expertise to explore.

-To complete this certificate, I had to design and implement a case study that focuses on this methodology, as was taught in the course.
+To complete this certificate, I had to design and complete a case study that implements this methodology, as was taught in the course.
 This included the following phases:

 * Ask, or a preliminary analysis of the scenario
 * Prepare, or XXX